inzk0518/tp/docs/DeveloperGuide.md

       Use case resumes at step 4

 * 4a.
-System finds no clients associated to the property
+System finds no contacts associated to the property
     * 4a1.
-System displays "No clients found" message
+System displays "No contacts found" message

       Use case ends

-#### Use case: Find properties associated to client
+#### Use case: Find properties associated to contact

 **Main Success Scenario:**

-1. User chooses to find properties associated to a specific client
+1. User chooses to find properties associated to a specific contact
-2. System requests client details
+2. System requests contact details
 3. User enters the required information
 4. System retrieves information and displays the properties